Random Linear Projections Loss for Hyperplane-Based Optimization in Neural Networks: Theoretical Results

 where $(X,Y)$ and $\{(X_i,Y_i)\}_{i=1}^M$ are independent and identically distributed (i.i.d) random variables. \end{definition} \begin{definition}[Random Linear Projections Loss] The RLP loss function is defined as,

 where the expectation is taken over the probability density, $p(X,X_1,Y_1, \ldots X_M,Y_M)$, with $X$ being independent of and identically distributed to $\{X_i\}_{i=1}^M$. \end{definition} The proposed definition for RLP loss is based on the observation that $\left(\mathbf{X}^{\top}\mathbf{X}\right)^{-1}\mathbf{X}^{\top}\mathbf{Y}$ and $\left(\mathbf{X}^{\top}\mathbf{X}\right)^{-1}\mathbf{X}^{\top}\mathbf{h}(\mathbf{X})$ represent the regression matrices that solve the linear problem of regressing a subset of observed outcomes and predicted outcomes, respectively, on their associated features.
 Consequently, RLP loss seeks to minimize the disparity between all conceivable \textit{predicted} hyperplanes and \textit{observed} hyperplanes.
 In this study, we opt to minimize the distance between these hyperplanes by evaluating the images of points drawn from the support using the random variable, $X$.
 This approach provides us with points from the hyperplanes, allowing us to minimize the squared distance between them.
-We note that the proofs for each of the propositions provided below are given in Section \ref{secTheoretical} of the Appendix.
-We now first present the proposition that the solution for RLP is optimal. \begin{proposition} Let $h\in \mathcal{H}$ be a hypothesis function.
-We observe that $\mathcal{L}(h)\geq 0$ with equality if and only if $h(x)=\mathbb{E}\left[Y|X=x\right]$ almost surely. \end{proposition} This theorem ensures that the optimal hypothesis function, $h$, aligns with the conditional expectation of $Y$ given $X=x$, almost everywhere.
+Now, we present the following proposition proving that the solution for RLP is optimal. \begin{proposition} Let $h\in \mathcal{H}$ be a hypothesis function.
+We observe that $\mathcal{L}(h)\geq 0$ with the hypothesis minimizing the loss being $h(x)=\mathbb{E}\left[Y|X=x\right]$ almost surely. \end{proposition} This proposition ensures that the optimal hypothesis function, $h$, aligns with the conditional expectation of $Y$ given $X=x$, almost everywhere.

 Let us now consider a set of parameterized functions denoted by $\mathcal{H} = h_\theta$, where $\theta \in \Theta$.
 For simplicity, we represent the loss function as $\mathcal{L}(\theta)$ in place of $ \mathcal{L}(h_\theta)$.